25 Oct

 2019

 In several ways, 2019 has been a big year for commercial drones.
 Once the most favorite kids’ toy is now delivering packages, surveilling unknown territories, and even forecasting weather in an unprecedented way.
 With the rise in accessibility of drones, the technology has found applications in the most dangerous and high-paying jobs within the commercial sector.
 In fact, the rise in demand for location-based services and advancements in LiDAR and mapping services are expected to create lucrative opportunities in the industry.
-According to Allied Market Research, the global commercial drones market is projected to reach $10.74 billion by 2022, registering a CAGR of 26.2% from 2016 to 2022.
+According to Allied Market Research, the commercial drones market is projected to reach $10.74 billion by 2022, registering a CAGR of 26.2% from 2016 to 2022.

 While drones have been used in military for over a decade now, the emergence of small and portable drones is opening new doors for the ground forces.
 Thus, military has spent billions on this technology and the investment is expected grow gradually.
 Along with commercial drones, militaries demand unmanned ground vehicles (UGV) to lead tactical initiatives.
 Apart from this, drones are widely used in disaster control, agriculture, and maritime.
 As climate change has become a severe issue, researchers have spent years after years leveraging new forms of hardware and software for data collection.
 For now, the data is collected through stationary structures with geospatial imaging solutions.
 However, drones offer a more diverse solution that can simply to determine weather patterns as it develops.
 Moreover, navigating oceans and ports demands immense expertise.
 However, increasing oceanic data and technological innovations, especially in automation, could become a standard for maritime shipping.